daattali/shinymixpanel/README.md

 <h2 id="usage">How to use</h2>

-To use {shinymixpanel} in a shiny app, **you must first to call `mp_init()` anywhere in the app's UI**.
+To use {shinymixpanel} in a shiny app, **you must first call `mp_init()` anywhere in the app's UI**.
 Then you can call `mp_track()` in the server to track any user interaction.
 The first argument to `mp_track()` is the event name, and you can optionally also pass a list of additional properties that will get recorded with this event.
 Below is a simple example:

 ```r
 library(shiny)